-The Group measures financial instruments, such as, derivatives and non-financial assets, such as, investment property at fair value at each reporting date.
+The Group measures non-financial assets, such as, investment property at fair value at each reporting date.
+The fair values of financial instruments and investment properties are disclosed in note 34"Fair value measurement".

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: